Hacker Perspective: Telephony (basic information)

 - when a customer went off-hook, a relay latch dropped to provide them dial-tone etc.

-- when they went back on-hook, they could not make another call until a telephone office attendant manually restored
+- when they went back on-hook, they could not make another call until a telephone office attendant manually restored the latch

 |